 Section 5 - Due Process and Grievance Meeting Times.
-The University shall schedule due process meetings and grievance meetings to begin no later than 2:00 p.m., Monday through Friday unless there are extenuating circumstances that require the meetings to be conducted at other times.
+The University shall attempt to schedule due process meetings and grievance meetings during the employee's normal work schedule unless there are extenuating circumstances that require the meetings to be conducted at other times, and by mutual agreement by both parties.